cloudmesh-community/book/chapters/prg/python/python-big-data.md

 * <http://matplotlib.org/>

-According the the Matplotlib Web page, "matplotlib is a python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms. matplotlib can be used in python scripts, the python and ipython shell
+According to the matplotlib Web page, "matplotlib is a python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms. matplotlib can be used in python scripts, the python and ipython shell